MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 ### Integration with quantum and classical computation

-Q# is a stand-alone language offering a high level of abstraction.
+Q# is a standalone language offering a high level of abstraction.
 There is no notion of a quantum state or a circuit; instead, Q# implements programs in terms of statements and expressions, much like classical programming languages.
 Distinct quantum capabilities (such as support for functors and control-flow constructs) facilitate expressing, for example, phase estimation and quantum chemistry algorithms.
 The Q# language allows the integration of classical and quantum computing, and  supports general classical control flow during the execution of an algorithm.
 This allows clean expression of adaptive algorithms that are difficult to express directly in the circuit model of a fixed sequence of quantum gates.

 ### Qubits as opaque references